Harla people: Affiliated clans

-According to some, the Karrayyu and Ittu clans are considered to have connections with Harla.
-It is believed the extinct Harla were incorporated into Karrayyu and Ittu.
+According to some sources, the Karrayyu and Ittu clans are regarded as Oromos with Harla descent.
+Ittu had occupied the Chercher region from the Harari people and perhaps also Harla.
+It is believed the extinct Harla were incorporated into Karrayyu and Ittu in eastern Shewa as well as west Hararghe.

-The Afar also have tribes linked to Harla called Kabirtu.
-In Afar region, clans named after Harla are found among farmers in Aussa, and Awash district between Dubti and Afambo.
+The Afar also have tribes linked to Harla descent called Kabirtu.
+The Kabirtu Afar, descended from the Harla, maintain a Somali genealogy linking them to the Kablallah Kombe Darod.
+In the seventeenth century the Harla of Afar Region were assimilated by Afar people following the collapse of Adal Sultanate.
+In Afar region, clans named after Harla are still found among farmers in Aussa, and Awash district between Dubti and Afambo.
 The moniker of clans proposes a fusion between native and immigrating tribes.